 2. Socialization is not limited to people who live in a certain area or people whose birthdays are within a year of the student’s.

 a.
-Socialization can include outside activities such as volunteering at pet shelters, working at soup kitchens or internships with a financial planner.
+Homeschoolers can include outside activities such as volunteering at pet shelters, working at soup kitchens or internships with a financial planner.

 b.
 Socialization can be achieved through impromptu or casual events – sledding, wiener roasts, swim parties.